et-tamen-compilat/medical-image-computing/src/content/semantic-segmentation.md

 ![Comparison of segmentation results  on the head of the VHK (Visible Human Korean) dataset](content-images/brainSegmentation.png){#fig:4}

 This figure shows that FCNs based on dilated convolution could obtain smoother and more accurate segmentation results than the standard FCNs.
-This is confirmed by the quantitative testing that was taken out: when training the 2 networks on 80% of the VHK and testing it on the other 20%, the performance of the dilated convolution network increased on average by a significant 19.6%.
+This is confirmed by the quantitative testing that was taken out.
+When training the 2 networks on 80% of the VHK and testing it on the other 20%, the performance of the dilated convolution network increased on average by a significant 19.6%.
 Thus, this study suggests the potential of this method in semantic segmentation, and we can expect more studies to be conducted on medical imaging scans in the upcoming years.

 :::